-2G GSM service is supported in every country on the planet by at least one operator per country, and in most cases, more than one.
+2G GSM service is provided in every country on the planet by at least one operator per country, and in most cases, more than one.
 Coverage levels are high due to the use of low frequency spectrum bands and because the roll out of GSM networks has been taking place for more than 20 years.
-In many markets, population coverage is close to 100%, whilst in all markets, population coverage is high paving the way for widespread adoption of GSM and the ecosystem of technologies that followed it.
+At present, 2G GSM/EDGE networks cover close to 90% of the world's population.

-Coverage for EDGE is a subset of that for GSM and GPRS.
-Some networks have not deployed EDGE at all, whilst others have deployed the technology in areas where 3G coverage is difficult - 3G licensed spectrum is often in higher frequency ranges limiting the range of each base station.
+EDGE coverage is a subset of GSM coverage.
+Some networks have not deployed EDGE at all, whilst others have deployed the technology in areas where 3G coverage is limited - 3G licensed spectrum is often in higher frequency ranges limiting the range of each base station.

-3G is available in many countries, but there remain some nations where the government has yet to license 3G spectrum.
-Where 3G networks are available, coverage tends to be a subset of that of 2G, partly because the cost of deploying widespread 3G networks can be high - in many cases 3G is deployed in 1800MHz spectrum bands or higher.
-To achieve the equivalent coverage, this spectrum range requires 5 to 10 times the number of cells required in the 900MHz band (which is widely used for 2G).
+3G is available in 80% of the 236 countries worldwide as there remain some nations where the government has yet to license 3G spectrum.
+3G WCDMA/HSPA networks cover just over half of the world's population to date while the penetration is expected to reach 85% in five years.
+Where 3G networks are available, coverage tends to be a subset of that of 2G, partly because the cost of deploying widespread 3G networks can be high - in most cases 3G is deployed in the 2100MHz spectrum band .
+To achieve the equivalent geographic coverage, networks in the 2100MHz band require 5 to 10 times the number of cells required for networks in the 900MHz band (which is widely used for 2G).
 This in turn means that even in countries where 3G spectrum has been available for some time, 3G coverage may be limited to urban and suburban areas, and perhaps along major transport links such as roads and train lines.
 3G coverage may well be limited in rural areas.

-Because HSPA and HSPA+ exist in the same spectrum as UMTS (in fact they are an evolution of UMTS) they are subject to the same coverage constraints.
-However, mobile operators are likely to continue to invest in HSPA coverage either to provide a full broadband network or as a complementary technology to their LTE deployments.
-The motivation to deploy increased HSPA coverage is far greater than that for UMTS, since the service experience is better for the consumer and has been widely embraced.
+Because HSPA and HSPA+ use the same spectrum as WCDMA, they are subject to the same coverage constraints.
+However, mobile operators are likely to continue to invest in HSPA coverage either to provide a full mobile broadband network or as a complementary technology to their LTE deployments.
+The motivation to deploy increased HSPA coverage is far greater than that for WCDMA, since the service experience is better for the consumer and has been widely embraced.

-LTE coverage today is low, both in terms of the number of markets that have live LTE network deployments, and in terms of the LTE coverage offered within those markets by the operators that have launched.
+Global LTE coverage today is low (although some developed countries already have high urban coverage, e.g. USA and South Korea), both in terms of the number of markets that have live LTE network deployments, and in terms of the LTE coverage offered within those markets by the operators that have launched.
 The timing of LTE deployments depends in part on the availability of 'digital dividend' spectrum (discussed further below), which is in low frequency bands, and hence is suitable for good rural coverage.
-However, LTE at the moment is still in its infancy and so network build-out is slow and relatively expensive.
 Over time, LTE deployment is likely to follow the same pattern as 2G and HSPA service roll out, with growing adoption creating economies of scale for suppliers of network equipment and device components, driven by increasing scale and adoption.
-As LTE scale grows, costs fall, making the service more accessible to more of the customer base, which in turn drives further adoption, and hence, greater coverage on more networks.
+As LTE gains greater economies of scale, costs fall, making the service more accessible to more of the customer base, which in turn drives further adoption, and hence, greater coverage on more networks.